| Home | New Testament Studies | Revelation Table of Contents | Previous Section | Next Section |

 Peshitta "in the Hebrew tongue is called Armageddon"

 This word is spelled differently in several Greek manuscripts.
-There have been several theories to describe this name (which appears nowhere else in Hebrew or Greek literature).
+There have been several theories to identify this name (which appears nowhere else in Hebrew or Greek literature).

-1. it refers to "the mountain of Megiddo," a northern city in the tribal allocation of Manasseh, built on a hill
+1. It refers to "the mountain (har) of Megiddo" (NASB, NRSV), a northern city in the tribal allocation of Manasseh, built on a hill

-2. it refers to "the city of Megiddo," but the problem is that this is not the exact spelling of that city
+2. It refers to "the city (ar) of Megiddo" (NKJV, NJB, REB), but the problem is that this is not the exact spelling of that city (this option seems best.
+The issue is the breathing mark in Greek).

-3. it is a translation of a phrase "the mount of assembly" found in Isa.
-14:13, which refers to the ultimate mountain of Deity which Satan attacks
+3. It is a translation of a phrase "the mount of assembly" (NASB) or "the mountain towards the north," found in Isa.
+14:13, which refers to the ultimate mountain of Deity which Satan desires.

-6. the root meaning of "megiddo" might be "to cut or to attack," making this a reference to "the destroying mountain" of Jer.
-51:25, a symbol of Jerusalem's or Rome's destruction.
+5. the root meaning of "megiddo" might be "to cut" or "to attack," making this a reference to "the destroying mountain" of Jer.
+51:25 (i.e. Babylon), a symbol of Jerusalem's or Rome's destruction.

 John has chosen a city that was well known and has slightly changed its spelling (see Metzger, Textual Commentary, p.
 755).
 This is similar to his inaccurate listing of the twelve tribes in Rev. 7:5-8 in order to show their symbolic nature.
 This symbolic interpretation is further seen in the use of the phrase "in Hebrew," which indicates symbolism, as in Rev. 9:11.
 It is true that the Valley of Jezreel or the Plain of Esdraelon was the site of many OT battles (cf. Jdgs.
 5:19-21; 2 Kgs.
 9:27; 23:29-30; 2 Chr.
 35:22; Zech.
 12:11).
 This northern invasion route of Mesopotamian powers had become a cultural symbol of evil (cf. Isa.
 14:31; Jer.
 1:13-14; 4:6; 10:22; 46:20-24; 47:2-7; 50:3,9,41; 51:48; Ezek.
 38:6,15; 39:2).
 This is the direction from which the Roman Legions invaded.